A Highly Effective Approach for Designing Functional Programs

 The top cone, symbolics, represents the top-down, ‘representational’ view of my programs.
 Nearly every type in my program can be represented as a generic ‘Symbol’ type, manipulated symbolically, serialized to disk, and so on.
 Here’s the encoding of the Symbol type in F#.

-Most importantly, it gives us the ability to implement a top-level scripting language for our program, as well as the ability to add component-specific domain-specific languages.
+Most importantly, it gives us the ability to implement a top-level scripting language for our program, as well as the ability to add domain-specific languages as we need them almost entirely for free.
 An example of the latter being the special effect system of my purely functional game engine, Nu –

 Not represented by the above image, but oft-enough utilized by myself to be of note in this discussion, is sub-typing as an extensibility technique. .NET-style interfaces on F# records and DUs allow users of our APIs to write self-contained components that can be plugged in to customize behavior where needed.
-Of course, component-style plug-ins as such are less composable than combinator-based APIs, but are often more suitable than the latter in certain circumstances.
+Of course, component-style plug-ins as such are less composable than purely combinator-based APIs, but are more widely applicable than the latter.

-Since I’m a functional programmer, I sometimes get push-back against the use of sub-typing via interfaces from my peers.
-But what I emphasize is that sub-typing is not OOP, but is in fact an orthogonal concept — and one that is unfortunately too conflated with OOP in the mind of most programmers due to its historical association.
+Since I’m a functional programmer, I sometimes get push-back against the use of sub-typing via interfaces from my peers ‘too OOP’. for being .
+But what I emphasize is that sub-typing is not OOP, but is in fact an orthogonal concept — and one that is unfortunately too conflated with OOP in the mind of most programmers merely due to its historical association.
 You can think of sub-typing as simply adding a level of abstraction over an existing set of related data abstractions to form an abstraction over data abstractions.
-We don’t always need this level of indirection, but it is essential for building things like program plug-ins in F#.
+We don’t always need this level of abstraction, but it is essential for building things like plug-ins in F#.

 Interestingly, I’ve implemented both F# and C++ libraries (open source with MIT licenses on both) that provide the basic types needed for the ‘double cone design’ approach.
 If you’re going for purity and programmability (the left-hand side of our plane), I suggest you try out the F# library, Prime, here.
 If you’re going for raw machine efficiency (the right-hand side), try out the C++ library, ax, here.
 If you don’t like either of those languages, the relevant portions of these libraries are portable to most other languages.